 You should be able to swim at least 50 metres in light clothing should you capsize (and most people do at some time).
 You will be required to demonstrate this ability in the canal during the course.
 We provide buoyancy aids, which we require you to wear when on the water during the course.
 Additionally, all club boats have enough buoyancy to support you.

 A shower is available in the adjacent Canal Centre.
 We advise you to shower as soon as possible after each session and before you take any food or drink.
 Although generally “clean”, the canal has a muddy bottom and, especially after rain, the banks are often muddy.
 Although extremely rare there are waterborne bacteria (E.g. Leptospirosis) which again make showering after contact with the water or the muddy banks sensible – particularly before eating.

 We accept children from age 10 on these courses but ideally those under 12 should be accompanied by a parent or an older sibling.

 You can apply to become a full member (if not already a member) and join a Saturday morning training session with paddlers of similar ability to improve your paddling skills.

-For more information contact Dave Howie.
-Alternatively, come to the Club on Saturday mornings between 10.30 and 11am and speak to him to discuss any queries you may have.
+For more information contact our training coaches.
+Alternatively, come to the Club on Saturday mornings between 10.30 and 11am and speak to them to discuss any queries you may have.